pharpend/louse/README.md

 6. Add support for common features like relations, tagging, and attachments.

+7. Add support for GitHub issues API.
 ### 0.2

 Those which exist:

-* Add support for GitHub issues API
 * Add support for BitBucket issues API
 * Add support for git.gnu.io issues API
 * Add support for GitLab.com issues API